CozyLaptop/CozyLaptop/README.md

 - 👋 Hi, I’m @CozyLaptop
-- 👀 I’m interested in coding, graphic design, and game dev!
+- 👀 I’m interested in javascript, website design, game dev, and everything in between!
-- 🌱 I’m currently learning C#, Unity, Javascript, HTML, and CSS!
+- 🌱 I’m currently learning C#, Unity, Javascript, HTML, CSS, Bootstrap, and JQuery!
-- 💞️ I’m looking to collaborate on projects and more to gain experience.
+- 💞️ I’m looking to gain my first job as a developer.
-- 📫 How to reach me ...
+- 📫 How to reach me...

 <!---
 CozyLaptop/CozyLaptop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.